Victor101106/Victor101106/README.md

 ## About Me

 Hello!
-I'm Victor Gabriel, a Web Developer in constant learning and I am currently studying IT at the Instituto Federal do Maranhão (IFMA).
-I have a passion for programming and I am always looking for new knowledge and challenges.
+I'm Victor Gabriel, a web developer from Brazil.
+I am currently studying IT Technician at the Instituto Federal do Maranhão (IFMA).
+I have a passion for programming and am always looking for new knowledge and challenges.
+Thank you for your visit!
+I'm glad you made it this far.

 ## Current Project: Checkers Warriors